songyahui/Timed_Verification/paper/Response.md

 #### Q1.
 Does this mean that the time is discrete, or does this mean that the time bounds are integer-valued (while time can still be continuous)?
 Time is continuous.
 The current implementation makes use of SMT in integer numbers domain.
-It is not hard to adapt it into real numbers given the suitable SMT solver.
+Given the suitable SMT solver, it is not hard to adapt it to real numbers.

 #### Q2.
 I find the event name Sugar slightly misleading: if this denotes the completion of the sugar addition phase, perhaps EndSugar would be more appropriate?
-`Sugar` denotes the completion of the sugar addition phase, we will change it to `EndSugar`.
+`Sugar` denotes the completion of the sugar addition phase; we will change it to `EndSugar`.
 Thanks!

-#### Q3. "our effects provide more detailed information than traditional timed verification, and in fact, it cannot be fully captured by any prior works " This requires some discussion, and does not seem obvious to me, especially when compared with Uppaal.
+#### Q3. "our effects provide more detailed information than traditional timed verification, and in fact, it cannot be fully captured by any prior works " This requires some discussion and does not seem obvious to me, especially when compared with Uppaal.

 Using the example $\Phi_{addNSuggar(n)} = n{<}3 \wedge n{=}t \wedge Sugar\# t $,
 there are two main advantages shown comparing the proposed Effects with timed-automata based modelling:
-1. The time-bounds can be depended on the function inputs.
+1. The time bounds can be depended on the function inputs.
 The specifications are dynamically instantiated during the execution.
 2. the time-bounds can be a range of values (possibly an infinite set).
 In this example, Sugar\# t is an integration of Sugar\# 0 or Sugar\# 1 or Sugar\# 2.

 #### Q4. why isn't there any rule that "gets rid of" deadline?

 It should have.
-We will need to add a rule where e reduced to a value within the deadline.
-Then we can "gets rid of" the deadline.
+We need to add a rule where e is reduced to a value within the deadline.
+Then we can "get rid of" the deadline.

 #### Q5.
 Section 3.4: is the notation [[\pi]]_s defined?